International 9000 (COE): Third generation (9800i; 1999-2015)

 Following the discontinuation of the 9000-series COE in the North American market, Navistar continued cabover production by sending the tooling for the model line to Brazil.
-Outside of Brazil, the 9800i was exported throughout South America, with right-hand drive production exported to Australia and South Africa.

-Sharing much of the cab of the previous generation, the third generation shed the trapezoidal grille design of International COEs used since 1965 in favor of a square grille (in line with 9000i-series conventionals).
+The 9800i was exported from Brazil throughout South America, with right-hand drive production exported to New Zealand and South Africa.
+Sharing much of the cab of the previous generation, the third generation shed the trapezoidal grille design of International COEs used since 1965 in favor of a square grille, in line with 9000i-series conventionals.